The fact is:

 If your post is dry, they’re gone forever.

-Today I’m going to show you how to write a blog post: Even if you are lazy.
+Today I’m going to show you how to write a blog post in 2021 and cure writer’s block.

 Let’s dive in.